Winterreisender/webview-nodejs/README.md

 ## Contribution

-All suggestions, pull requests, issues and other contributions are welcome and appreciated.
+All suggestions, pull requests, issues, discussions and other contributions are welcome and appreciated.

 ## Credits